AnGherase/Blog/readme.md

 -creating feeds for the blog posts;
 -adding full-text search to the blog (including multiple search fields)
 ### Functionality of project
-The website is fully responsive and uses MongoDB for the users and products collection.
 Logged in users are able to create, update (edit) and delete their own products.
 Any user can search for products using the search box.
 A user can also log out.
 The Products page shows all products in order of the amount of views each product has.
 The pagination of the products is done by the database.
 Each product on the products page can be clicked onto and that will load the single products page which shows the entire entry.
 If the user created/added the product on this page, they will not be able to edit and delete this product.
 The add product allows the logged in user to create a product and enter it onto the database.
 Django was used to set up an user authentication system and user account system which has been tested.
 ### Pagination features
 Are reflected on the Home Page, Products Listing Page, actual Products Page, Add Products Page, Delete Products Page, Update Products Page.
 When the user arrives at the Products page, they are presented with the entire product, showing the products name, products image, product description, brand.
 A delete button has been included so that the user has the option to delete the film and a detailed instruction on how to do so has been included.
 When the user arrives at the Add Product to cart page, they are presented with a form which will show the following fields: Product Name, Product Description, Product Image URL, Add to cart 'button'.